adamatan/tech-blog-eng/content/2016-02-15-what-will-bring-me-to-company-x.rst

    :target: https://commons.wikimedia.org/wiki/File:LinkedIn_Headquarters_Mountain_View.jpg
    :alt: By LPS.1 (Own work) [CC0], via Wikimedia Commons

-I have been recently Linkedin-contacted by `Einat Frish <https://il.linkedin.com/in/einatfrish>`_, a recruiter from a Cisco:
+I have been recently Linkedin-contacted by `Einat Frish <https://il.linkedin.com/in/einatfrish>`_, a recruiter from Cisco:

     I hope you are doing well, I am contacting you today since your LinkedIn profile caught my attention while searching for Sr. SW Cloud Architect for Innovation team at Cisco. ...